rjalexa/react-echarts-graph/README.md

    cd frontend
    npm start
    ```
-   This will start the React app at `http://localhost:3000`

 3. Open your web browser and visit:
    ```
    http://localhost:3000
    ```

-You should now see the interactive graph demo displayed in your browser, with data served from the FastAPI backend.
+You should now see the interactive graph demo displayed in your browser.

 ## Features

-- Force-directed graph layout representing various web technologies
+- Force-directed graph layout representing an office ecosystem
-- Dynamic node coloring based on technology groups
+- Dynamic node coloring based on group categories (employee, resource, event)
 - Interactive draggable nodes
+- Zoom and pan functionality
+- Legend for filtering nodes by group, with hover and click functions
+- Group names are dynamically built when reading the input data
 - Hover effects to highlight connected nodes and edges
-- Double-click functionality to edit node properties
+- Double-click functionality to edit node and link properties
-- Modal dialog for editing node name and group
+- Modal dialogs for editing node and link details
 - Automatic color updates when changing a node's group
 - Smooth animations for graph updates
 - Responsive design
+- Data persistence through FastAPI backend

 ## Customization

 ### Modifying Graph Data

-To add or modify nodes and links, edit the `backend/graph_data.py` file.
+Initial graph data is stored in `frontend/src/data/graphData.js`.
+For persistent changes, use the edit functionality in the UI, which communicates with the backend.

 ### Changing Node Colors

-Node colors are defined by CSS variables in `frontend/src/App.css`.
-To change a group's color, modify the corresponding CSS variable.
+Node colors are defined in the `groupColors` object in `frontend/src/components/EChartsGraph.js`.
+To change a group's color, modify the corresponding color value.

-### Adding New Technology Groups

-1. Add a new color variable in `frontend/src/App.css`
-2. Update the `getColorByGroup` function in `frontend/src/components/EChartsGraph.js`
-3. Add nodes with the new group in `backend/graph_data.py`
+## Component Details

+### EChartsGraph

+The main component that renders the graph and handles most of the interactivity.

+### EditNodeModal

+A modal component for editing node properties (name and group).

+### EditLinkModal

+A modal component for editing link properties (value/label).

+## Backend Integration

+The application communicates with a FastAPI backend for data retrieval and persistence:

+- GET `/api/graph`: Fetches the graph data (currently mocked by reading the JS data file)
+- `handleSaveNode`: Saves updated node data using POST `/api/nodeSave`
+- `handleSaveLink`: Saves updated link data using POST `/api/edgeSave`

+Ensure your backend provides these API endpoints.

 ## Contributing